alinalein/myFlix-Angular-client/README.md

 ```
 ng serve
 ```

+## Documentation in the 'docs' folder
+**Typedoc:** Documentation generator for TypeScript projects, creating API documentation from TypeScript source code comments.

 ## User stories
 As a user, I want to be able to create a profile and log in, so that I can view information about movies.